-If you strip each neighborhood down to its core identity, the difference is pretty clear.
 Berkeley is more corridor-centered, with Tennyson Street serving as a historic commercial spine.
 Sloan’s Lake is more park-centered, with the lake and surrounding park shaping the neighborhood experience.

-Berkeley offers a more neighborhood-scale outdoor experience.
+In Berkeley, your day may revolve more around walking to shops, restaurants, and local events along Tennyson.
+The Tennyson cultural district spans roughly 38th to 46th Avenues, and First Friday Events and an annual Fall Fest also reinforce that street-life identity.
+Berkeley has a Walk Score of 82 and a Bike Score of 69.
 The Berkeley Lake Loop is 1.0 mile, and Berkeley Lake Park includes tennis courts.
 The nearby Scheitler Recreation Center adds an outdoor pool, lap pool, pickleball court, gymnasium, and other recreation spaces.

 Berkeley’s March 2026 market snapshot shows a median sale price of $783,000 and a median of 16 days on market.
 Current condo listings show a median price of $280,000, while current townhouse listings show a median price of $1.14 million.